vmzakharov/dataframe-ec-json-support/README.md

 ]
 ```

-Since the schema is not stored in the Json object, it needs to be provided to the instance of `JsonDataSet` separately.
+Since the schema is not stored in the JSON object, it needs to be provided to the instance of `JsonDataSet` separately.

 ```java
 CsvSchema schema = new CsvSchema()